 - 1.5 tbsp vinegar

-- 1-2 tsp agave nectar (or honey for non-vegans)
+- 1-2 tsp maple syrup (or honey for non-vegans)

 - Dice up the onion and cut the bell pepper into small pieces.
 Add both to a salad bowl.